mmorri10/DL-CMB_Labeler-Lupolab/README.md

 The result will be added to the original .mat file.
 See requirements.txt to set up the correct environment.

-For support please contact: melanie.morrison@ucsf.edu
+For support please contact: janine.lupo at ucsf.edu